USAID-OHA-SI/coRps/2022-04-25/rbb-strings.md

 If we include an `if()` statement in this `str_c()` function for OVC (where OVC is TRUE in only Q2 and Q4), what will the output look like?
 What would it look like if we changed the period to Q1?
-Try change the code for the period and see what happens\!
+Try changing the code for the period and see what happens\!

 ``` r